oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Anti-spoof specifically analyses the senders address to determine if it is legitimate or forged.
 Administrators can allow our block specific users from spoofing an internal domain. i.e. An external organisation to send out advertising or products on behalf of the organisation.

-Anti-phishing Design Decisions for all agencies and implementation types.
+Anti-phishing Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Microsoft Defender for Office 365 Anti-Phishing | Configured | Configured to align with ACSC's Malicious Email Mitigation Strategies and Microsoft guidance.

-Anti-Phishing Configuration applicable to all agencies and implementation types
+Anti-Phishing Configuration applicable to all organisations and implementation types

 Configuration | Value | Description
 --- | --- | ---